PC System Design Guide: PC 2001

+terminated such that software writes to I/O port 92, bit 1, do not result in A20M# being asserted to the processor."

 Color-coding scheme for connectors and ports

 Perhaps the most end-user visible and lasting impact of PC 99 was that it introduced a color code for the various standard types of plugs and connectors used on PCs.
 As many of the connectors look very similar, particularly to a novice PC user, this made it far easier for people to connect peripherals to the correct ports on a PC.
 This color code was gradually adopted by almost all PC and motherboard manufacturers.
 Some of the color codes have also been widely adopted by peripheral manufacturers.